cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Points:
+  - Get a default starting point set up for ease of marker management on new point
+  - Changes in the text Lat Long need to flow to the map
+  - Initial Lat Long to map
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?
   - Setup RSS Feed